Limekiln wind farmPublished: 14th July 2015

 Update 9 January 2017: The Trust has written to members of Highland Council's North Planning Committee in advance of their meeting at which they will consider the Limekiln repeat application.
 Our letter raises some substantive issues arising from this proposal.
 You can read this in the downloads below.

-Update 27 July 2016: The applicant has re-submitted the previous scheme design proposal for this wind farm of 24 turbines.
-This is exactly the same scheme rejected by Scottish Ministers in July 2015 following the Public Inquiry held in August 2014.
+Update 27 July 2016: The applicant has re-submitted the previous scheme design proposal for this wind farm of 24 turbines in spite of this being rejected by Scottish Ministers in July 2015 following the Public Inquiry held in August 2014.
 We have submitted an objection to this latest application - you can read this in the downloads below.

 Update 13 January 2016: The developer has brought back an almost identical proposal in spite of last year's refusal after the Public Inquiry.
 This highlights the need for genuine reform in the planning process so that communities are not beleaguered for years by poor and inappropriate applications.
 We believe this new application should be rejected without further ado.